MaxiSim/Tp4_33661_34334_34337_34498/README.md

 -- In order to use the parser and run the program:

-    1) Open a terminal
+    In the same terminal as before

-    2) cd path/to/Tp_final/synth-main
+    1) $ cd synth-main

-    3) Run the program:
+    2) Run the program:
-        $ python main.py -sn "song_name" -in "instrument_name" -p scores/filename.txt -i instruments/filename.txt -o wavefiles/filename.txt
+        $ python synth/parser.py -sn "song_name" -in "instrument_name" -p scores/filename.txt -i instruments/filename.txt -o wavefiles/filename.txt
     (-f "frequency" is optional and default is 48000, in case another frequency is needed, -f "frequency" should be the last argument)
     (python/python3 depending on the OS)

-    4) The program will generate a wave file with the name "filename.wav".
+    3) The program will generate a wave file with the name "filename.wav".
 This file will be in the folder "wavefiles", and is the one that the user will use to play the song, with a wave player.

 Xylophone:
 -- In order to communicate with the real xylophone:

-    1) Open a terminal
+    1) In the terminal, go back to the Tp_final-main folder

-    2) cd path/to/Tp_final/xylophone-main/main
+    2) $ cd xylophone-main/main

     3) Run the program:
         $ python3 main_server.py